Soulful Brother Gillespie***

 Push Come ‘Da Shove*****

-This original composition is based on C minor blues with reharmonized chord progressions and an extended form.
+This is an original composition based on a C Minor blues with reharmonized chord progressions and an extended form.
+This arrangement was recorded by Derrick Gardner & The BIG dig!
+BAND on the 2020 Impact Jazz release “Still I Rise.”
+The introduction is “Rubato ad Libitum” centered around a recurring melodic idea executed freely by each individual horn player by section in a “waterfall” type of mannerism.
+This is followed by an up tempo rhythm section vamp in C Minor that sets up the time for the unison saxophone section melody.
 The solo sections for Trumpet and Alto Saxophone are complete with background figures with a Drum solo between the two horn solos.
-“McCoy Tyner” inspired trombone soli after the melodic statement, conducted ensemble interlude, challenging saxophone soli with soprano lead.
-Great closer to concert program and challenging for any ensemble.
+“McCoy Tyner” inspired trombone soli after the melodic statement, conducted ensemble interlude, challenging saxophone soli with Soprano Sax lead.
+This is a great opener or closer to any concert program and challenging for any ensemble.

 Originally recorded as an octet arrangement by Derrick Gardner & The Jazz Prophets +2 on the Owl Studios release “Echoes of Ethnicity” (OWL00129).
 This is a hard bop tribute to tenor saxophone legend Sonny Rollins that has been twice recycled from the original tune “Four” and then from Lee Morgan’s “Haina.”
 The solo sections for the Tenor Sax and Trumpet are complete with background figures.
 The Piano solo is unaccompanied and leads into an ensemble shout that features melodic references to “Four.”
 There is also a Drum solo before the recap of the melody.
 The big band arrangement features the same arrangement components as the octet arrangement but with an added saxophone soli section, featuring a collage of several Sonny Rollins composition (including Strode Rode, Airegin, Valse Hot, and Blue Seven) (see “4NEWK” under octet arrangements).